Jarvis

 National Securities Depository Limited is the full form of NSDL.
 It is India’s first and largest depository, leading the digitization of securities and enabling paperless stockholding.

 This time, it is selling 5.01 crore shares through Offer for Sale (OFS), with no fresh issue, and has got a valuation of 4,011.60 crore.
 By August 6, 2025, the company may be listed on the BSE, assuming that the schedule is proceeding.
-NSDL is not simply another market player with its total assets held being pegged at over 400 trillion rupees, making it a fundamental part of Indian financial architecture.
+NSDL is not simply another market player with its total assets held being pegged at over 400 trillion rupees, making it a fundamental part of the Indian financial architecture.

 CDSL vs NSDL: The Market Share Mismatch